Temporal-Difference estimation of dynamic discrete choice models: Estimation of dynamic discrete games

+If the players are symmetric ($z_{i}(a_{i},a_{-i},x)$ does not depend on player $i$) we can obtain computationally faster and more precise estimates by pooling across players.

-Remarkably, the estimation strategy in (\ref{eq:Game -value fn updates-1}) does not require partialling out the other players' actions, leading to a tremendous reduction of computation.
-Indeed, the procedure automatically takes expectations over the actions of the other players using the empirical distribution.
-To see this in the discrete case, note that $\bar{z}_{itm}$ is an unbiased estimator of the expectation\\ $\sum_{a_{-i}}\prod_{j\neq i}P_{j}(a_{j}\vert x)z(a_{i},a_{-i},x)$.
-This intuition also goes through with continuous states since we use a functional approximation, which provides an automatic regularization for calculating the above expectation `internally' as long as the dimension of $\phi(.)$ and $r(.)$ is sufficiently small relative to the sample size.
+Importantly, neither of the estimation strategies (\ref{eq:Game -value fn updates-1}) nor (\ref{eq: Game -value fn updates-2}) require partialling out other players' actions, leading to a tremendous reduction of computation.
+Intuitively, the procedures take expectations over other players' actions `internally' using the empirical distribution.
+The non-parametric estimates $\hat{h}_{i},\hat{g}_{i}$ can be plugged into the PMLE criterion (\ref{eq:Game optimization problem for =00005Ctheta}) to obtain an estimate for $\theta$ as

+It is straightforward to construct a locally robust estimator for $\theta$ in analogy with that for single-agent models.
+We describe this in Online Appendix \ref{sec:Locally-robust-estimators-dynamic-games}.

-By the same reasoning as in Section \ref{subsec:Discrete-states}, it possible to show that with discrete states, $h(.)$ and $g(.)$ are numerically identical to the estimates obtained by plugging in cell estimates $\hat{P}_{j}(\cdot\vert x)$ and $\hat{f}_{X}(.)$ in (\ref{eq:Game-Recursion-1}).
-This implies the partial likelihood with plug-in estimates for $h(.)$ and $g(.)$ is not efficient even with discrete states, as discussed by \citet{AguirregabiriaMira2007}.
-However the values of $h(.)$ and $g(.)$ can be plugged into other, more efficient objectives, such as the minimum distance estimator of \citet{PesendorferSchmidt-Dengler2008}.
-With continuous states, one would need to employ locally robust corrections to recover parametric rates of convergence for $\theta$.
-To this end, we can use the fact that the minimum distance estimator can be characterized by a moment criterion.
-Combining this with the moments implied by (\ref{eq:Game -value fn updates-1}) for $\omega$ and $\xi$, it is easy to see how the construction of Section \ref{subsec:Continuous-states-and} can be extended to dynamic games.
-One could also use a recursive version of our algorithm as in Section \ref{sec:Recursive-estimation}.
-This is equivalent to full information MLE under some additional conditions (see \citealp{KasaharaShimotsu2012}).
+By the same reasoning as in Online Appendix \ref{subsec:Discrete-states}, it possible to show that with discrete states, $h_{i}(.)$ and $g_{i}(.)$ are numerically identical to the estimates obtained by plugging in cell estimates $\hat{P}_{j}(\cdot\vert x)$ and $\hat{K}(.)$ in (\ref{eq:Game-Recursion-1}).
+This implies the psuedo-likelihood with plug-in estimates for $h(.)$ and $g(.)$ is not efficient even with discrete states, as discussed by \citet{AguirregabiriaMira2007}.
+However the values of $h(.)$ and $g(.)$ can be plugged into other, more efficient objectives, such as our locally robust estimator or the minimum distance estimator of \citet{PesendorferSchmidt-Dengler2008}.
+With continuous states, one would need to employ locally robust corrections even for the minimum distance estimator to recover parametric rates of convergence for $\theta$.
+The locally robust correction term can be constructed in a similar way as that for the PMLE criterion.

-Finally, we note that it is also straightforward to incorporate the other extensions from Section \ref{sec:Extensions} to the setup of dynamic games..